Simple Ways to Prevent Costly Water Damage

 Ensure your gutters are constantly clean

 Debris build-up in the gutters can stop water from flowing.
 As a result, water cascades on the side of the house, damaging its siding and ultimately the house’s foundation.
+So, always try to keep your gutters very clean.

 Ensure your drainage system works properly

 Good drainage is key to a properly working structure.
-Normally, poor drainage tends to weaken your foundation fast, as it may cause uneven settling, cracks and pathways trough which water can enter your home.
+Normally, poor drainage tends to weaken your foundation fast, as it may cause uneven settling, cracks and pathways through which water can enter your home.

-Test your equipment on a regular basis
+Test your equipment regularly

 Pay attention to your sump pump.
 Remove accumulated water in your water-collecting sump basin located in the home’s basement at least once a year.